MiguelOteo/Health-Guard-Android-App/README.md

 ## About the repository

-This repository saves the kotlin files for the android application, which communicates with with a server.
+This repository contains the kotlin files for the android application for the user to access the data information stored in the server.